Deep Innovation Protection: Confronting the Credit Assignment Problem in Training Heterogeneous Neural Architectures: Deep Innovation Protection

 In the original world model approach the visual and memory component were trained separately and through unsupervised learning based on data from random rollouts.
-In this paper they are optimized through a genetic algorithm without evaluating each component individually.
-In other words, the VAE is not directly optimized to reconstruct the original input data and neither is the memory component optimized to predict the next time step; the whole network is trained in an end-to-end fashion.
+We optimize the multi-component architecture in our work through a genetic algorithm without evaluating each component individually.
+In other words, the VC is not directly optimized to reconstruct the original input data and neither is the memory component optimized to predict the next time step; the whole network is trained in an end-to-end fashion.
 Here we are interested in what type of neural representations emerge by themselves that allow the agent to solve the given task.